yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/ZyXEL/Prestige_660M-67.rst

           Compressed Length: E325A, Checksum: 244C
 }}}

-So there are 2MB flash at 0xb000000 and 8MB of RAM at 0x94000000.
-There is also content at 0xB4000000, could this be a mapping of main memory?
+So there are 2MB flash at mapped address 0xb0000000 (uncached) = physical address 0x1000000 and 8MB of RAM at mapped address 0x94000000 (cached) = physical address 0x14000000.

+AR7 is based on MIPS, so memory 0xa0000000-0xbfffffff (uncached) and 0x80000000-0x9fffffff (cached) both correspond to physical memory 0x00000000-0x1fffffff.